Thursday, 23 July 2009

 I responded, in particular, to his interest in “Modernism and heroic endeavour”.
 It’s so refreshing to come across an artist willing to make bold (and optimistic) statements without feeling the need to bog the work down in layer upon layer of reference and worse irony.

 Having been in contact with such a rich cross-section of creative activity I’ve felt inspired to recommence some creating of my own.
 A friend and I are discussing some form of collaboration so I hope to keep you posted on the progress of our project.
-In the mean time I hope you enjoy this auto-portrait in coloured pen.
-The title is Tone as Decoration.

 Monday, 4 May 2009